boots-edu/textbook/source/text/8-testing/anonymous.md

 console.log(removeNegativesFor());
 ```

-There is another way to accomplish this using the typescript `Array.filter` method
+There is another way to accomplish this using the TypeScript `Array.filter` method

 {: .no-run}